pymupdf/PyMuPDF-Optional-Material/docs/document.rst

         * ``title`` - title (*str*)
         * ``page`` - 1-based page number (*int*).
 Page numbers ``< 1`` either indicate a target outside this document or no target at all (see next entry).
         * ``dest`` - (*dict*) included only if ``simple = False``.
 Contains details of the link destination.

+    .. method:: getFormXref()

+       PDF only: Return the xref number of the `AcroForm` object.
+This object exists if the document is a PDF with interactive fields.

+       :rtype: *int*

+       :returns: the xref number of the ``AcroForm`` or zero if not a PDF with interactive fields.

     .. method:: getPagePixmap(pno, *args, **kwargs)